Albert-Lau-Lab/tactics_protein_analysis/README.md

 This code finds the locations of possible cryptic pockets within MD trajectories.

 ## Requirements
 Running CAPSTICS requires that MDAnalysis be installed.
 Autodock Vina must be installed so that it can be run using the command `vina`.
 ConCavity must be installed so that it can be run using the command `concavity`.
 VMD must be installed so that it can be run using the command `vmd`.
+The file `get_dock_score.py` must be modified so that `prepare_receptor_loc` stores the location of the script `prepare_receptor4.py` (which must be downloaded from MGLTools).

 ## Usage
 #### Locations of the Code